Suzuki Carry: Maruti Suzuki Super Carry

 Starting in 2016, Maruti Suzuki has launched a small commercial truck called Super Carry in India, based on the Futura.
 This model receives 140 mm longer wheelbase and different interior than the original model.
 In India, the truck is powered by either 1196 cc G12B four-cylinder CNG or 793 cc two-cylinder turbodiesel engines and both mated to a 5-speed manual transmission.
 The latter was first diesel engine developed by Suzuki and also the first for Carry's family.
 The minuscule engine is not able to power an air-conditioning system.
 The diesel engine was discontinued in India in March 2020 as the engine is not compliant with the Bharat Stage 6 emissions standard.

 The Super Carry was also exported to Africa from April 2016, powered by the 1.2-liter petrol engine.
 In the Philippines, the truck was introduced in October 2016 and only powered with the same 793 cc diesel engine as for the Indian version.
 It is available with more variety of bodywork such as flat-bed truck, utility van, cargo van or prepared to be fitted with jeepney bodywork.
 After the all-new model Carry arrived in the Philippines in 2019, the Super Carry continued to be sold alongside it until it was discontinued few months later.

 In April 2023, the 1.2 L petrol/CNG engine was replaced by the more modern dual VVT K12N Dualjet engine.

 Suzuki Every Plus/Carry 1.3

-The Every Plus, was an enlarged seven-seat MPV version of the Every (passenger version of the Carry).
-With chassis code DA32W It was fitted with the considerably larger 1.3 liter G13 engine.
-The image to the right is of the Every Plus, introduced in June 1999.
+The Every Plus, was an enlarged seven-seat MPV version of the Every.
+Introduced in June 1999.
 The name was changed in May 2001 to Every Landy, accompanied by a facelift introducing a large chromed grille.

-With Carry 1.3 badging (chassis DA32) Truck and Van versions of the Every Plus were sold in various right hand drive export markets, including the United Kingdom and Australia.
-The truck version was available with constant four-wheel drive.
-The Wagon model was also sold as the Suzuki E-RV in Malaysia.
-It was also sold in certain other markets, such as Chile, as the Carry SK413 (truck) or as the Mastervan (van).